maefahluang-uni/lab-oodp-oodc/README.md

 Exercise Two - Build the supplied Parolee JAX-RS application
 ----------
-Project `se325-lab-02-parolee` is a simple JAX-RS project.
+Project `lab-servlet-parolee` is a simple JAX-RS project.
 It provides a REST Web service that allows clients (consumers) to retrieve, create, update and delete parolees.

 From version 3.0 of the Servlet specification, servlet containers are JAX-RS aware.
 This means that they automatically load the JAX-RS servlet class (`HttpServletDispatcher`) at startup time.
 Since you are packaging a WAR project, you still need a `web.xml` file - but it can be empty as the servlet container knows which `Servlet` class to instantiate.
 Hence, the `web.xml` file for this project is empty.